sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/0300 - metrics.md

 hidden: false
 ---

-In the Sensible dashboard, you can view the following metrics about your past extractions:
+In the Sensible dashboard, you can view the following metrics about your extractions in real time:

 - [Extraction coverage](doc:metrics#extraction-coverage)
 - [Most-used configurations](doc:metrics#most-used-configurations)